Elle Fictions: MusiquePlus

 Launching on September 2, 1986, MusiquePlus originated with an eight-hour schedule, sharing channel space with TVJQ (a predecessor of VRAK.TV); it consisted of music videos and interviews and performances that were taped from a studio on Boulevard St. Laurent in Montreal.
 Four hours of this programming was produced from MuchMusic's studios in Toronto and sent to Vidéotron for broadcast in Quebec to subscribers of MuchMusic.
-This programming is repeated once daily.
+This programming was repeated once daily.

 CHUM later applied to the CRTC in 1987 for a licence to operate MusiquePlus as a dedicated 24-hour channel.
 The CRTC approved its application, and MusiquePlus was launched as a separate channel on September 1, 1988.
 The channel was a joint venture between CHUM Limited and Radiomutueleach owning 50%.
 Radiomutuel was acquired by Astral Media in June 1999.

 In July 2006, CTVglobemedia announced it would make a bid to buy CHUM Limited.
 Initial plans were to keep MusiquePlus and MusiMax, although CTVglobemedia soon announced that it would sell its stake in MusiquePlus and Musimax.
 On April 11, 2007, Astral announced that it would acquire the remaining 50% of MusiMax and MusiquePlus from CTVglobemedia, giving it full ownership—separating the network from its original parent.
 This deal was completed on June 30, 2007; to signify its independence from MuchMusic, MusiquePlus adopted a new logo the following year in September 2008.

 On August 23, 2010, Astral launched a high definition feed of MusiquePlus.

 Sale to Remstar/V Media Group

 Final MusiquePlus logo; an encircled version was used from 2015 onward.

-While MusiquePlus has operated separately from MuchMusic ever since the deal, the network was almost re-united with its former parent in 2012 when CTVglobemedia's successor Bell Media attempted to acquire the entirety of Astral Media for an estimated $3.38 billion.
+While MusiquePlus operated separately from MuchMusic ever since the deal, the network was almost re-united with its former parent in 2012 when CTVglobemedia's successor Bell Media attempted to acquire the entirety of Astral Media for an estimated $3.38 billion.
 However, the proposed deal was rejected by the CRTC.
 On March 4, 2013, following consultation with the Competition Bureau, Bell announced that it would go through with the purchase, but divest MusiquePlus, Musimax, and four other Astral-owned channels.

 On December 4, 2013, Remstar, owners of the French television system V, announced that it would acquire MusiquePlus and MusiMax for an undisclosed amount.
 On September 11, 2014, the CRTC approved the sale.
 The acquisition is valued at $15.5 million; to fund the purchase, Remstar sold 15% stakes in the holding company V Media Group to the Caisse, Fonds de solidarité FTQ and Investissement Québec, and sold $1.5 million in advertising time across MusiquePlus and MusiMax to Bell.
 Remstar also successfully applied to have the amount of music-oriented programming the channel must air reduced to 80%.
 The sale was closed on September 16, 2014.